JulianNicholls/React-Native-Course/README.md

 * My LocationContext is called GeoContext because there were too many things called location(s). it also means that I can use `useGeo()` to return the context, leaving `useLocation()` free for Stephen's thing.

+* Stephen is not going the right way about recording.
+The context already knows whether recording is in progress, it does not need to be communicated from outside, where it's being retrieved from the context anyway...

+  His method actually breaks the recording process and he has to spend more than two videos fixing the problem that he created.

 ### Git client